Clariity/react-chessboard/README.md

       move = game.move({
         from: sourceSquare,
         to: targetSquare,
-        promotion: 'q' // always promote to a queen for example simplicity });
+        promotion: "q", // always promote to a queen for example simplicity });
     });
     if (move === null) return false; // illegal move